EoghanOConnor/ML_OpenBCI/README.md

 Video of finished project:

 https://user-images.githubusercontent.com/45408401/112758935-b104d280-8fe8-11eb-9536-1ca7491e41f2.mp4

-Description of project
+Description of project:

 A user is able to use their thoughts to control a box inside a GUI application.
 They do this by thinking left,right and leave the mind blank to keep the box from moving.

-How it works
+How it works:

 A neural network is trained using the EEG signals emitted from the user brain when they think left,right and neither direction.
 The trained neural network is then applied to a live stream of incoming data.
 The signals are classified and move the box in the GUI accordingly.

+Equipment used:

+Mark IV OpenBCI headset and Bluetooth dongle